Pity-The-Fool/Adv_Alg_2/README.md

   Homework #2: run python3 on all 6 of the tests provided.
 The first 3 were provided by the instructor, we created the other 3.

                  python3 test_[1-6].py

+  Homework #3: run python3 on simulation.py which is the test provided by the professor.

+                 python3 simulation.py